top of page

 After years of facilitating workshops within organizations and classrooms, I'd made the leap to solo entrepreneurship earlier this year.
 Submitting proposals to WitCon felt like putting myself out there in a whole new way.
 This wasn't pitching a workshop to a company that already knew me.
 This was cold-submitting ideas to a conference committee and hoping they'd see value in what I had to offer.

 I submitted two talk proposals.
-Both focused on topics I'm passionate about: leveraging AI for workplace challenges and the art of leadership.
-When I got the acceptance email for "Leveraging AI & Psychological Frameworks for Tough Personalities," it felt like validation that this path I'd chosen was the right one.
+Both focused on topics I'm passionate about: leveraging modern tools towards current workplace challenges, and the art of leadership.
+When I got the acceptance email for my proposed session on "Leveraging AI & Psychological Frameworks for Tough Personalities," it felt like validation that this path I'd chosen was the right one.

 Why This Matters

-Getting selected as a first-time speaker at a conference like WitCon wasn't just about the speaking opportunity itself.
-It was about getting connected.
+Getting selected as a speaker for a conference like WitCon wasn't just about the speaking opportunity itself.
+It was about getting connected with others who share similiar goals.

 That's the thing about building a business around something you care about: you have to be willing to put yourself out there.
 You have to be willing to apply, even when you're not sure you're "ready."
 Staying connected to communities is how opportunities show up.